Batwa People

 Good news came with the formation of the United Organisation for the Batwa Development in Uganda (UOBDU); an organisation which has spearheaded efforts to restore their rights.
 The organization intends to achieve this through formal & informal education, skills development, agricultural enhancement & advocating for human dignity.

-The Batwa trails:
+The Batwa Trails:

 This is a tourism project run by (UOBDU) that runs across the lower slopes of the Muhavura & Gahinga volcanoes in Mugahinga Gorilla National Park.
 Guests are guided by the Batwa community members on forest walks exploring the life experiences they go through in their homes (forests).